 Now that we’ve covered all the important basics of a marketing campaign, it is time to create your own.

-Therefore, this paragraph will teach you how to create a successful marketing campaign — from setting goals for planning and creating the content to the distribution.
+Therefore, this section will teach you the key marketing campaign steps to deliver successful results — from setting goals for planning and creating the content to the distribution.

 1. Set your marketing campaign goals